About AmpAI Assistants

-These assistants are generative AI features within Amperity that lets users input commands in natural language.
+These assistants are generative AI features within Amperity that use natural language as input commands.

 Use the Queries AI Assistant in the SQL Query Editor to: